cloudera/CML_llm-hol/README.md

 ## 2. Scrape and ingest data and populate Pinecone DB

 In this section you will define a CML _Job_ to load text data into [Pinecone](https://www.pinecone.io/) vector database.
 Jobs are responsible for running scripts in a specific and isolated environment (just like sessions from exercise 1).
-Jobs can can be scheduled, run on-demand, or be joined together into pipelines.
+Jobs can run on a schedule, on-demand, or be joined together into pipelines.

-For this exercise html links are already provided in  ```2_populate_vector_db/html_links.txt``` These sample links point to various pages of [Cloudera's CML documentation](https://docs.cloudera.com/machine-learning/cloud/).
+For this exercise html links are already provided in  ```2_populate_vector_db/html_links.txt```.
+These sample links point to various pages of [Cloudera's CML documentation](https://docs.cloudera.com/machine-learning/cloud/).
 In this lab you have an option to point to other URL location(s) by updating this file.
 However, any time you update the links you will also need to rerun the job.

-**Loading Pinecone**
-In this lab, we'll look at a number of ways to populate our vector database of choice.
-We'll review the following

-- Through a CML job
-- Through a script
-- Generating a job and running it programatically

-In production you would likely opt for the second or third option.
-For this excerise, it's useful create a job through the ui so we can understand the process a bit better.
+There are two ways to create a JOB in CML: via the UI or programmatically with [CML's APIv2](https://docs.cloudera.com/machine-learning/cloud/api/topics/ml-api-v2.html).
+In production you would likely opt for the second option.
+For this exercise, it's useful to create a job through the UI so we can understand the process a bit better.

-CML Jobs are an extremely easy way to schedule jobs to run at certain times or on a dependency another job.
-In fact we'll be creating this job as a dependency to the other job already created for you.

 >**2a.** Note that your project already has one job, namely _Pull and Convert HTMLS to TXT_.
-This job will be a dependency of a new job you create..
-See below, but don't run it yet.
+This job will be a dependency of a new job you create.
+You do not need to run it just yet.
 ![Alt text](./assets/html-scrape-1.png)

->**2b.** In the left sidebar, click on _Jobs_
+>**2b.** In the left sidebar, click on _Jobs_.
 ![Alt text](./assets/html-scrape-jobs.png)

->**2c.** Press _New Job_ in the top right corner
+>**2c.** Press _New Job_ in the top right corner.
 ![Alt text](./assets/html-scrape-new-job.png)

->**2d.** On the next screen, give your job a name
+>**2d.** On the next screen, give your job a name.

 >**2e.** Under **Script** browse to ```2_populate_vector_db/pinecone_vectordb_insert.py``` by clicking on the folder icon.